 Before you use Elastic Bamboo for the first time in your Bamboo instance, you must enter your Amazon Web Services (AWS) account details into the Bamboo application.
 If you do not have an AWS account, you must register for one on the AWS registration page before you can enable Elastic Bamboo.

 - Please note, Elastic Bamboo dynamically creates and runs remote agents in the Amazon Elastic Compute Cloud (EC2).
 Hence, if you choose to use Elastic Bamboo, you will be charged by Amazon for your EC2 compute usage (separately to your Bamboo license fee).
 These charges will be billed to the AWS account that you provide.
 Please read Elastic Bamboo Costs for more details.

 - Please note, if you change your AWS account details, Bamboo will stop all elastic agents that are currently running.

 To set your AWS account details:

-- To enter or update your AWS Secret Access Key, select the Change AWS Secret Access Key? checkbox, and enter or update AWS Secret Access Key.
+- Select the Change AWS Secret Access Key? checkbox, and enter or update your AWS Secret Access Key.

 - Click Save.